Driving test faults and your result

 When you can start driving

 You can start towing straight away when you’ve passed your test.
-You don’t need to wait for your full licence to arrive.
+You do not need to wait for your full licence to arrive.

-Contact DVLA if your full licence hasn’t arrived 3 weeks after you applied for it.
+Contact DVLA if your full licence has not arrived 3 weeks after you applied for it.

 The examiner will tell you what faults you made.

-If you want to resit the test, you’ll need to book another test and pay again.
-You have to choose a date at least 3 working days away.
+If you want to resit the test, you’ll need to pay again to book another test.

 Appeal your driving test